Infineon/mtb-example-psoc-edge-otw-update/README.md

 > **Note:** This CE only demonstrates I2C and USB interfaces for DFU.
 See other DFU code examples for SPI and UART interfaces.

 This example also illustrates switching between I2C, USB-CDC, and USB-HID interfaces while the application is running without needing the device to be power cycled or programming recompiled binary.
 For example, on reset, this example selects I2C as the default interface for DFU.
-If you wish to change the interface to USB, simply press a user button (USER BTN1 - SW2) on PSOC&trade; Edge Evaluation kit.
+If you wish to change the interface to USB, simply press a user button (USER BTN1 - SW2) on PSOC™ Edge Evaluation kit and (USER BTN1 - SW1)  on PSOC™ Edge AI kit.

 This code example has a three project structure: CM33 secure, CM33 non-secure, and CM55 projects.
 All three projects are programmed to the external QSPI flash and executed in Execute in Place (XIP) mode.
 It also requires you to add the EdgeProtect bootloader project (*proj_bootloader*).
 It needs to be programmed on the device RRAM and is executed in Execute in Place (XIP) mode.
 The EdgeProtect bootloader is responsible for validation and update of the images downloaded to the device.